-Before beginning his studies at UC Davis, Matthew was Developing Regions Program Coordinator at the Association of American Geographers.
+Before beginning his studies at UC Davis, Matt was Developing Regions Program Coordinator at the Association of American Geographers.
 Earlier, he spent several years in Latin America working with local stakeholders to improve conservation of natural resources and ecosystem services, first as a Peace Corps Volunteer in Paraguay and later as an agroforestry extension volunteer with the Golden Lion Tamarin Association in Brazil.
-He has also worked for the Sierra Club and Friends of the Earth in the U.S. He has an M.Sc. in International Agricultural Development from UC Davis and B.A. from Dartmouth College.
+He has an M.Sc. in International Agricultural Development from UC Davis and B.A. from Dartmouth College.

 Fellow at a Glance